 On the other hand, I can not remember any better argument in the current debate about advertising fraud, bot traffic, and ad viewability than using Lazy Load for ads and selling real impressions instead of bloated calculations.

 How to Enable Lazy Loading For Ads on Your Site

 To use Lazy Load for your ads, you first need to install and activate Advanced Ads Pro.
-Now enable this module under the Pro tab in the plugins settings.
+Now enable this module under the Pro tab in the settings of the plugin.

 The Lazy Load feature can be enabled for each placement individually.
 Advanced Ads primarily works with ads and groups on one hand, and with placements on the other.
 Ads contain your ad code and can get targeted to specific users or content.
 They get injected into different positions on your site which are those locations where your ads will appear.

-If you activate Lazy Load for one of your placements than these are only going to load when your visitors scrolls down to its position.
+If you activate Lazy Load for one of your placements then these are only going to load when your visitors scroll down to its position.

-This delay can be helpful to optimize page speed, to save visitors bandwidth and to improve the user experience.
+This delay can be helpful to optimize page speed, save visitors’ bandwidth, and improve the user experience.
 I also noticed a very positive impact on the Active View rates of this ad unit.
 Since the effect is objectively measurable, search engines might also like the new speed of your site.